As an Indie Author, Once You’re Done with Your Manuscript, and It’s Been Edited and Proofed You’ll Find Yourself Needing Book Formatting.

 When you hand over your manuscript to get formatted, there are a few things that will happen.
-One the formatter will take your Microsoft Word file (most accepted file and preferred file for us) and check it over for any issues.
+One, the formatter will take your Microsoft Word file (the most accepted file and preferred file for us) and check it over for any issues.

-When we are looking at your manuscript, we are looking with an option called show characters on in Microsoft Word.
+When we are looking at your manuscript, we are looking at an option called “Show Characters” in Microsoft Word.
 This is where we look for any signs of PDF to Microsoft Word conversion problems.
 Sometimes this works, and sometimes it can be a mess.
 If we didn’t check for these issues before we started to format, then we could have huge issues that would produce a very badly formatted book.
 When you convert to PDF, you can add page breaks in random spots, headers, and footers inside your main body of text and add the end of paragraphs in the middle of a sentence.
 See the example below of what you don’t see till you show the characters.
-Imagine a whole book being formatted and you receive the first draft and half of your book has sentences chopped in half etc. This can cost a lot of time and money to get this fixed, so we need to do this first to ensure it doesn’t happen after formatting has started.
+Imagine a whole book being formatted, and you receive the first draft, and half of your book has sentences chopped in half etc. This can cost a lot of time and money to get this fixed, so we need to do this first to ensure it doesn’t happen after formatting has started.

 What it looks like to us when we check it out